Tyler State Park

 History and Park Development

-Before becoming a state park, the land was owned by Mr. and Mrs. George F. Tyler who purchased the land between 1919 and 1928.
-Their first purchase was the Solly Farm, currently leased to Hostelling International at the north end of the park.
+Before becoming a park, the Tyler Estate, also known as Neshaminy Farms consisted of 18 farms over 2,000 acres of land.
+The Tyler Estate was owned by George F. and Stella Elkins Tyler who purchased the land between 1919 and 1929.
+Their first purchase was the Solly Farm, at the north end of the park.
 The Solly House served as the Tyler’s country home until the mansion was constructed.
-The mansion is now a part of the Bucks County Community College.
+The Tyler mansion, now part of Bucks County Community College, was designed in the French Norman style and consisted of 45 main rooms, two dozen fireplaces, a Dutch Room, and an English Pub.

-The park land was acquired by Project 70 funding and has been developed using funds from Project 500, the Pennsylvania “Land and Water Conservation and Reclamation Act.”
-This act has provided for the planning and development of many public outdoor recreation lands including Tyler State Park.
+The land that is now Tyler State Park was acquired through Project 70 funding and has been developed using funds from Project 500, the Pennsylvania “Land and Water Conservation and Reclamation Act.”
 The park officially opened on May 25, 1974.

 Schofield Ford Covered Bridge

-Built in 1874, the Schofield Ford Covered Bridge is the longest covered bridge in Bucks County.
-In 1991, this county landmark burned.
-Using authentic materials and methods, a group of concerned citizens from various parts of the county undertook a united effort to rebuild this historic 166-foot, two-span bridge.
-After five and a half years of planning and fund-raising, the Schofield Ford Bridge Committee organized a partnership of over 200 volunteers, many DCNR employees, skilled construction workers, equipment operators, and Woodhouse Inc. (timber framers) to rebuild the bridge in the summer of 1997.
+In 1991, this county landmark was destroyed by fire.
+Using authentic materials and methods, a group of concerned citizens from various parts of the county undertook a united effort to rebuild this historic bridge.
+After five and a half years of planning and fund-raising, the Schofield Ford Bridge Committee organized a coalition to rebuild the bridge in the summer of 1997.

 Keep in Touch